-A history lesson you’ll actually enjoy — Greek temples, Roman theatres, and baroque cities.
+🏛️ A history lesson you'll actually enjoy.
+Greek temples, Roman theatres, baroque cities and Norman cathedrals all on one island.

 🏖️ What are the best beaches to visit on your Sicily holidays?